Cyber security insurance- What is it and why do I need it?

 You can reduce your risk by:

-- installing audit features that monitor log on and log off activities;
+- Instilling audit features that monitor logon and logoff activities;

-- reporting significant security breaches to relevant governmental agencies;
+- Reporting significant security breaches to relevant government agencies;

-- implementing policies and guidelines regarding the use of computing and information;
+- Implementing policies and guidelines regarding the use of computing information;

 Some states require you to notify each individual that has been affected due to a breach of your data.
-Small- to medium-sized businesses represent prime attack targets for many hackers, who favor highly automated, repeatable attacks against these more vulnerable targets.
+Companies, whose data was breached in 2009, lost an average of $234,000 according to a recent report by the Computer Security Institution.
+Moreover, the frequency of attacks increased in 2011.
+Small- to medium- sized businesses represent prime attack targets for many hackers, who favor highly automated, repeatable attacks against those most values targets.

 - Legal liability for damages to third parties, caused by a breach of network security;

-- breach of privacy coverage for damages resulting from alleged violations of HIPAA, state and federal privacy protection laws and regulations;
+- Breach of privacy coverage for damages resulting from alleged violations of HIPPA, state and federal privacy protections laws and regulations;

 “Choosing insurance is a tremendous responsibility, and we are delighted to assist in that process.
 We consider your needs personally, and intelligently.”